 If you choose to create content for Instagram, for example, a series of Instagram Stories or an image with a compelling caption can spark viral shares online.
 However, content that will perform well on LinkedIn is usually created from a Pulse article or from a thoughtful LinkedIn update.

 The platform you choose should be informed by the information gleaned from your work creating a marketing persona.

 Most social media platforms use an algorithm that ranks content based on the likelihood that the user will engage.
 Content that is expected to engage followers is usually ranked at the top of the page, and content that is expected to be less engaging is ranked toward the bottom.

-Content that creates engagement is rewarded by being amplified to other users; content that does not create engagement is buried.
+If your content creates engagement, it is rewarded by being amplified to other users; if not, it is buried.
 Viral marketers should focus on creating content that has high engagement, since it will have greater reach and is thus more likely to be re-shared.

 4. Time content for maximum reach.

 To ensure that content performs as well as possible, time its release so that it will receive maximum visibility.
 Ideal timing will depend on the habits and preferences of your target audience, and on the social media platform you are using.

 As noted above, social media platforms use algorithms that rank content based on the probability of user engagement.
 Timeliness plays a key role in that equation as well, which means that releasing content at just the right time can positively impact performance.

 5. Boost visibility with advertising.